hasan-ston/web-scalability-notes/chp5_DataLayer.md

 ### ACID and Distributed Transactions

-**ACID** refers to transaction properties supported by most relational databases:
+It refers to transaction properties supported by most relational databases:
 - **A**tomicity: all or nothing
 - **C**onsistency: data integrity rules maintained
 - **I**solation: transactions don't interfere with each other
 - **D**urability: committed data persists

-Maintaining ACID properties across shards requires **distributed transactions**, which are complex and expensive to execute.
+Maintaining ACID properties across shards requires distributed transactions, which are complex and expensive to execute.

 ### Sharding Key Mapping

-**Simple approach: Modulo operator**
+Simple approach: Modulo operator

 `Modulo(n, x)` gives the remainder of dividing x by n.